JaneliaSciComp/hortacloud-importer/README.md

 You can load your local octree data to Janelia Workstation by File > New > Tiled Microscope Sample.

-## Convert Tiff stack on a Local PC
+## Convert a Tiff Stack on a Local PC
 The datasize of your tiff stack must be smaller than system memory.
 1. Create an output folder.
 2. Run the following command.